josephbeuysmum/Dertisch/README.md

 	RESTAURANT (views and controllers)

 	DTMaitreD
-	// manages the addition and removal of Dishes and their relationships with Head Chefs and Waiters (maitre Ds are classically VIPER routings)
+	// manages the addition and removal of Dishes and their relationships with Head Chefs and Waiters
+	// (maitre Ds are classically VIPER `routings`)

 	DTOrders
 	// provides an independent and scoped app-wide communications mechanism